 8.1 Security capability exchange

 The initiating endpoint indicates its DTLS capabilities as per clause 7.3.1.
+For a DTLS association it shall use a DataProtocolCapability indicating the use of a protocol stack including DTLS (e.g. udp-dtls-sctp).
 The initiating endpoint provides a list of hash functions (via the hashFunction field in DTLSSecurityCapability) that it supports to encode and decode authentication certificates.
 The peer endpoint replies with the sets of hash functions it supports.
 The initiating endpoint also sends the DTLS establishment role that it supports (via the setupInformation field in DTLSSecurityCapability) as per clause 7.3.1.
 As per clause 4.1/[IETF RFC 4145) the initiator provides the roles that it is willing to support.
 The receiver then chooses based on the received roles, the role that the TerminalCapabilitySet initiator shall use for the DTLS connection.

+The initiating endpoint provides the supported DTLS extensions in order indicate the DTLS capabilities to the peer endpoint before establishing the connection.
+The peer endpoint may use this information when responding to the H.245 capabilities exchange.
+The DTLS handshake is used to negotiate and agree on the set of DTLS extensions used for the association.

 Note: There is a fundamental difference between H.323 and SIP with regards to the establishment of the media stream.
 H.323 systems use the H.245 Master Slave determination procedures (clause C.2/[ITU-T H.245]) to determine who is the master.
 Typically the master is responsible for initiating connections.
 Whereas in SIP/SDP for connections that require a handshake between a master/slave the a=setup attribute is used to determine the initiating party.
 A problem occurs when interworking between H.323 and SIP systems.
 It should be possible to open an end to end DTLS connection between the H.323 and SIP endpoints without the need to terminate the data stream (i.e. a gateway operates in a pass through mode).
 The procedures of this Recommendation allow the initiator of the DTLS handshake to be independent of the H.245 Master.

+8.1.1 SRTP indication

+If the endpoint requires the use of DTLS for SRTP key exchange and subsequent use of SRTP, it shall use the procedures of [ITU-T H.460.19] to indicate the support of multiplexed media.
+During capabilities exchange it shall indicate the use of the “use_srtp” extension via the extensionsType within the H.245 DTLSSecurityCapability for:

+the DataApplicationCapability representing the DTLS association and,

+any AudioCapability, VideoCapability and DataApplicationCapability representing the SRTP streams.

 8.2 Logical Channel initiation and fingerprint exchange

 DTLS associations are fundamentally bidirectional in nature.
-As such the master endpoint initiates a birectional OpenLogicalChannel request containing the DTLS fingerprint and hash function as per clause 7.3.2.
+As such the master endpoint initiates a birectional OLC request containing the DTLS fingerprint and hash function as per clause 7.3.2.
 As per clause 6.2.8.2/[ITU-T H.323] the bidirectional logical channel procedures (clause C.5/[ITU-T H.245) are used to signal the initiation of a DTLS association.

-In response to the OpenLogicalChannel the peer endpoint returns an OpenLogicalChannelAck with its DTLS fingerprint and hash function.
+In response to the OLC the peer endpoint returns an OLCAck with its DTLS fingerprint and hash function.